 - Use digital tools (e.g., computers) to analyze very large datasets for patterns and trends.

 - Use mathematical or computational representations of phenomena to describe explanations.
 (HS-ESS1- 4)(HS-ESS3- 6)

 - Create a computational model or simulation of phenomena, designed device, process, or system.
 (HS-ESS3- 3)

-The Data Literacy Cubes can be used to foster mathematics and computational thinking.
-Cubes are available for analyzing maps, graphs and data.
-Each type of cube has differentiated questions to scaffold learners in their analysis.
+The Data Literacy Cube can be used to foster mathematics and computational thinking.
+The Cube is available for analyzing maps, graphs and data.
+The cube has differentiated questions to scaffold learners in their analysis.